 Track: When this is selected, Export Audio will export the currently shown track in the current sequence.
 Program: When this is selected, Export Audio will export all tracks in that sequence that use the currently shown program.

-Master: When this is selected, Export Audio will export all tracks in that sequence that use programs routed to master outputs.
+Main: When this is selected, Export Audio will export all tracks in that sequence that use programs routed to the main outputs.